 Hiking is a great exercise activity, not only for your dog, but for you as well!
 Most dogs love experiencing new smells and exploring different environments.
 It helps keep them stimulated and interested in their environments, and can potentially introduce them to new things.
 You and your dog benefit from the exercise too, which is healthy for the body as well as the mind.
 Find some new places that you haven’t explored together, perhaps with a lake, stream, hills or woodland thrown into the mix.
 You never know, your dog may love swimming, or have a particular fondness for routing through the woodland leaves!

 Playing fetch with your dog is a simple, but fun activity that can spice up any venue or walk.
 Going to the park or even just a front yard and throwing a ball, stick or similar items for a dog will result in a fun game.
-A true classic, many dogs love to chase a ball and will want you to keep throwing for hours.
+You can set up one of the best climbing tree stands in your backyard to stand on and bring a bucket of balls to throw from it.
+The extra height really allows you to throw the ball a lot farther, just don’t forget to bring a bucket of balls, going up and down every time can be a hassle.
+Playing fetch is a true classic, many dogs love to chase a ball and will want you to keep throwing for hours.

 Run on the Beach

 In the UK most people live everyone lives within 70 miles of the sea, so why not plan a fun day out at the beach?
 Water lovers will be excited by the opportunity to splash in the waves and it can be great exercise if they like to swim as well.
 If you’re worried about safety then why not treat your dog to a life jacket – all the fun and no worries!
 Make sure you check the time of year you’re travelling, and check whether you can take your dog on the beach as some are closed to dogs in the summer months, or may require you to walk your dog on the lead.